sciactive/nephele/packages/nephele-serve/README.md

 Only regular users (UIDs 500-59999) are allowed to log in.

-# Cluster with PM2
+## Cluster with PM2

-You can load Nephele as a cluster of worker processes using PM2.
-The following will start a cluster of 8 instances serving users' home directories.
+Nephele Serve supports clustering for handling high loads.
+Here's how to set up a cluster of 8 Nephele Serve instances.

 ```sh
 sudo npm install -g pm2